 - When you need to buy auto insurance next time.

 - Insurance companies don’t like this because there is a gap in your coverage.
-Insurance companies look at the ability to keep constant insurance as a sign of responsibility which equates to taking care of your stuff which to them means less claims in a long round about way.
+Insurance companies look at the ability to keep constant insurance as a sign of responsibility which equates to taking care of your stuff which to them means fewer claims in a long roundabout way.
 What does this mean for you?
-If keep an insurance policy active with no gaps in coverage then you will pay less for your auto insurance in the long run.
-There are discounts built in for having prior insurance and it is a BIG DEAL for you.
+I keep an insurance policy active with no gaps in coverage then you will pay less for your auto insurance in the long run.
+There are discounts built-in for having prior insurance and it is a BIG DEAL for you.